Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Summary and discussion

 \subsection{QBO Formulation}

 The mathematical form of the mean wind we impose is:

-where $b_1$, $b_2$, and $b_3$ are non-dimensional constants that control the vertical wavelength of the oscillation, meridional extent of the mean wind, and vertical extent of the damping factor, respectively. $R$ is a non-dimensional damping factor that is only active in the lower stratosphere and ensures that there is no temperature jump across the tropopause:
+where $b_1$, $b_2$, and $b_3$ are non-dimensional constants that control the vertical wavelength of the oscillation, meridional extent of the mean wind, and vertical extent of the damping factor, respectively. $U$ is the maximum magnitude of the mean wind, and $R$ is a non-dimensional damping factor that is only active in the lower stratosphere and ensures that there is no temperature jump across the tropopause:

 We found that $b_1 = 5$, $b_2 = 0.5$, $b_3 = 0.01$ lead to a reasonable representation of the QBO and it's associated temperature anomalies (see Figure \ref{fa1}, right column).
 For instance, the meridional extent of the idealized QBO in the linear model corresponds well to the meridional extent of the real QBO, at least when compared to zonal winds estimates by ERA5 re-analysis from 1979-2020.
 While the vertical structure of the QBO is not exactly sinusoidal, the above parameters reasonably estimate the vertical wavelength of the observed QBO.
-Figure \ref{fa1}, left column, shows an example of the imposed QBO-like mean state in the stratosphere, using the above parameters and for $\overline{U} = -0.5$.
+Figure \ref{fa1}, left column, shows an example of the imposed QBO-like mean state in the stratosphere, using the above parameters and for $U = -0.5$.